-No urban area is home to more serial murders than the Chicago and Milwaukee.
+No urban areas are home to more serial murders than the Chicago and Milwaukee.
 These adjacent cities have contributed at least 85 killings to the grisly annals of torture-murders.
 While other killers have racked up more victims, the serial killers of Chicago and Milwaukee are among the most infamous.
-What’s more, many of the sites where they lived, worked and carried out their slaughter still exist.
-I decided to take a look around.
+What’s more, many of the sites where they lived, worked and carried out their mayhem still exist.
+So I decided to take a look around.

 Born to Raise Hell